exxeleron/enterprise-components/tutorial/Lesson01/README.md

 > Hint:

 > If you would like to get a better understanding of how Enterprise Components are configured and
-> used together, please visit [this section](../wiki/Configuration-system-for-Enterprise-Components) of
+> used together, please visit [[this section|wiki/Configuration-system-for-Enterprise-Components]] of
 > our wiki which gives more details on this topic.
 In future lessons we will cover configuration
 > files and general concepts in more detail.